Nicholas Robert Kew, MA (CANTAB)

 Windows

 Reluctant user since the mid-1980s.
-Though not expert, I have sufficient general knowledge to install and run Windows, to develop software (including a port to windows of Site Valet for a Client in 2001), or to talk a Client through simple operations such as networking and routing - even over a phone whilst myself several miles from any computer!
+Though not expert, I have sufficient general knowledge to install and run Windows, to develop software, or to talk a Client through simple operations such as networking and routing - even over a phone whilst myself several miles from any computer!

 Programming